Learning Outcomes

 If the authority identifies a breach of planning control, it can serve an enforcement notice.
 The notice must specify:

-• the alleged breach (e.g., unauthorised building works or change of use)
+- the alleged breach (e.g., unauthorised building works or change of use)

-• the steps required to remedy it (e.g., cease unauthorised use or remove works)
+- the steps required to remedy it (e.g., cease unauthorised use or remove works)

-• the compliance period (not less than 28 days from service of the notice).
+- the compliance period (not less than 28 days from service of the notice)

 Stop Notice and Temporary Stop Notice

 In urgent cases, especially where activities are causing significant harm, a stop notice may be served.
 It must be accompanied by, or follow, an enforcement notice.
 The stop notice prohibits specified activities described in the related enforcement notice (e.g., ongoing building works).
-A temporary stop notice can be issued immediately, with effect for up to 28 days, without the need for an accompanying enforcement notice.
+It is used to prevent the breach from continuing before the enforcement notice takes effect or while an appeal is pending.

 Key Term: stop notice